oracle/truffleruby/doc/user/security.md

 However tainting data correctly and then the checks for it are inconsistent and their implementation has been the subject of many vulnerabilities, including regressions of previously fixed vulnerabilities, as detailed below.
-Consenus in the Ruby community is that `$SAFE` is a broken security feature that does not provide genuine safety and it will eventually be removed.
+Consensus in the Ruby community is that `$SAFE` is a broken security feature that does not provide genuine safety and it will eventually be removed.

 For these reasons TruffleRuby will not let you enable the `$SAFE` feature.